dnewcome/ic-blaster/readme.md

 # Original GIICM data directory
 http://www.kingswood-consulting.co.uk/giicm/

-# Installing
-there are 3 files needed, database.json, icb, and icb-query.js.
-Put in the path or symlink to icb and you should be good.

-# Usage

-    $ icb <partnumber>

-Note that the full part number must be given.
-No partial matches are made.
-I didn't need this functionality so I didn't put it in there.
-Realistically all I do is search pinouts for some common 74xx series chips so the rest of the pinouts are there just because.
-If anyone else ever finds this useful enough to extend it to search descriptions or anything else, that would be awesome.

 # Re-generating database
 Using icb-index.js will regenerate a json database from the html sources.